forever-free1/forever-free1/README.md

 **When Do Fewer Visual Tokens Actually Accelerate Multimodal Inference?**

-Reducing visual tokens does not necessarily make multimodal inference faster.
+A systems study of the **break-even point of visual-token reduction** in multimodal LLM inference.

-This project studies the real **break-even point of visual-token reduction**, measuring not only LLM prefill and decoding but also policy overhead, image preprocessing, vision encoding, and reusable computation.
+The project measures not only LLM prefill and decoding, but also routing overhead, image preprocessing, vision encoding, and reusable computation to determine when reducing visual tokens actually improves end-to-end latency.

-Experiments on Qwen2.5-VL-3B show up to **5.62% mean latency reduction on RTX 3090**, while also demonstrating an important systems effect:
+Experiments on Qwen2.5-VL-3B show up to **5.62% mean latency reduction on RTX 3090**, while demonstrating that removing more visual tokens does not necessarily result in larger latency savings.

-> Removing more visual tokens can save less latency when the reduction happens after expensive operators have already executed.

 [**Code**](https://github.com/forever-free1/visual-token-break-even) · [**Paper**](https://arxiv.org/abs/2608.03649)